J-Ramalho/industRial/docs/4_msa.md

 ## Trueness

-**The juice production plant**

-The Quality Control Manager of a Juice producing plant acquired a faster dry matter content measurement device from the supplier DRX.
-An important reduction of the control time was the rational for the acquisition and now before finally putting it into operation its performance is being assessed and validated.

 <div class="marginnote">

+**Case study: juice production plant**

+The Quality Control Manager has acquired a fast dry matter content measurement device from the supplier DRX.
+The rational for the acquisition has been the important reduction of the control time.
+Now before finally putting it into operation its performance is being assessed and validated.

 <div class="figure" style="text-align: center">
 <img src="img/juice_bottling_bw.jpg" alt="juice bottling line" width="100%" />